WSU-Capstone-2017/GOMC-Website/documentation/prototypes/prototype-1-2/readme.md

 # Prototype-1-2

-Prototype based off of the combination of design 3 and 6 in summation with feedback received from client meeting.
+Prototype based off of the combination of design 3 and 6 in summation with feedback received from the 9/27/2017 client meeting.
 This design will focus on the features outlined below.

-# Features
+## Features

 - Rotating Carousel

-Prototype features a rotating carousel with relevant information for user view and simplified navigation
+&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; Prototype features a rotating carousel with relevant information for user view and simplified navigation

 - Limited Scrolling

-Pages render content in a way that doesn't require continuous scroll to reach the end of the page
+&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; Pages render content in a way that doesn't require continuous scroll to reach the end of the page

-- Green, Gray, White derivative color scheme
+- Custom Color Palette

-Color Palette selected and implemented in a plug and chug fashion
+&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; Color Palette selected and implemented in a plug and chug fashion

 - Same content as current static site

-Prototype  renders the same data as the original document
+&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; Prototype  renders the same data as the original app

 - Deployed at EC instance

-Page is up live at the domain listed here (placeholder)
+&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; Page is up live at the domain listed here (placeholder)

 - New menu scheme following idea of Aiming for optimality for search engines and user focus

-New nav-menu aiming for a modern, optimized UX as well as streamlined SEO(search engine optimality)
+&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; New nav-menu aiming for a modern, optimized UX as well as streamlined SEO(search engine optimality)

+- Font safety

+&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; A font-stack of 2 custom fonts and 2 web-safe fonts

+- Icon Library

+&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; Font-Awesome 4.7 applied for ease of view

 - Other requirements will be added as development continues

-Nothing yet...
+> Nothing yet...

 # Citations

-This prototype was built out of the following
+This prototype was built out of the following:

 - HTML5
-- CSS
+- CSS3
 - Pure.css 1.0
 - Font-Awesome 4.7
 - jQuery 3.2.1

+with fonts provided by google fonts and colors picked by using coolors.co palette tool